guillaume-gc/foundryvtt-scripts/README.md

 ## Converter

-A simple tool to convert the most commonly used measurements in the imperial and metric systems.
+Convert most commonly used measurements in the imperial and metric systems.

 Available conversion :